hasura/graphql-engine/docs/graphql/manual/getting-started/heroku-simple.rst

   :local:

 This guide will help you get Hasura GraphQL engine and Postgres running on `Heroku's free tier <https://www.heroku.com/free>`_.
-It is the easiest and fastest way of trying Hasura out.

 If you'd like to link this to an existing database, please head to this guide instead:
 :doc:`Using an existing database on Heroku <../deployment/heroku/using-existing-heroku-database>`.